 Read more on ERC20 token storage: ERC20 COMPATIBLE WALLETS AND THEIR FORMS

-During an initial coin offering, you would be selling tokens that were pre-generated specifically for that project.
+During an initial coin offering, you are simply selling tokens that were pre-generated specifically for that project.

-- To raise money, I would create a token and announce its planned sale in exchange for either crypto or fiat.
+- Start by ideating and creating a token and announcing its planned sale in exchange for either cryptocurrency or fiat [dollars].

-Despite the fact that an ICO is an event where you could buy new cryptocurrency, it does not necessarily mean that you have to own cryptocurrency to be able to participate.
-Fiat would still work, though the choice is much, much wider if you have Bitcoins or Ethers.
+Despite the fact that an ICO is an opportunity to buy a new cryptocurrency, it does not necessarily mean that you have to own cryptocurrency to be able to participate.
+Fiat [dollars] would still work, though you would have far more choices if you decided to purchase with Bitcoin or Ether.